-(1) An annual State fee shall be paid for maintaining the patent in force.
-The State fee shall be paid for each year that follows the year in which the notification regarding the grant of the patent has been published in accordance with Section 38, Paragraph one of this Law.
+(1) An annual fee shall be paid for maintaining the patent in force.
+The fee shall be paid for each year that follows the year in which the notification regarding the granting of the patent has been published in accordance with Section 38, Paragraph one of this Law.
 The anniversary of the filing date shall be considered the beginning of each year.
-The State fee for the maintaining the patent in force shall be considered paid if it has been paid until the end of the month of the current payment year in which the filing date happens to be.
-If the State fee has not been paid within the specified time limit but the owner of the patent pays the State fee together with an additional fee in the period of time of the further six months, the patent shall be considered as maintained in force.
+The fee for maintaining the patent in force shall be considered paid if it has been paid until the end of the month of the current payment year in which the filing date happens to be.
+If the fee has not been paid within the specified time limit but the owner of the patent pays the fee together with an additional fee in the period of time of the next six months, the patent shall be considered as maintained in force.

-(2) The additional fee referred to in Paragraph one of this Section shall be 25% from the State fee which has not been paid.
+(2) The additional fee referred to in Paragraph one of this Section shall be 25% from the fee which has not been paid.

 Section 44.
-Extension of Time Limits
+Extension of Terms

-- (1) The Patent Office is entitled to extend the time limits specified in this Law for a time period not exceeding three months, if such a request has been received in the Patent Office prior to the end of the relevant time limit and the State fee for the extension of the time limit has been paid. - (2) Paragraph one of this Section shall not apply to the time limits having been determined in Section 6, Paragraph one; Section 28, Paragraph five; Section 29, Paragraphs one and three; Section 39; Section 41, Paragraph one; Section 43, Paragraph one; Section 45, Paragraph two; Section 46, Paragraph two; Section 71, Paragraphs two and three; Article 7 of the Regulation referred to in Section 76, Paragraph one and Article 7 of the Regulation referred to in Paragraph two.
+(1) The Patent Office is entitled to extend the time limits specified in this Law for a time period not exceeding three months, if such a request has been received in the Patent Office prior to the end of the relevant time limit and the fee for the extension of the time limit has been paid.

+(2) Paragraph one of this Section shall not apply to the time limits having been determined in Section 6, Paragraph one, Section 28, Paragraphs five and six, Section 29, Paragraphs one and three, Section 39, Section 43, Paragraph one, Section 45, Paragraph two, Section 46, Paragraph two, Section 71, Paragraphs two and three, Article 7 of the Regulation referred to in Section 76, Paragraph one and Article 7 of the Regulation referred to in Paragraph two.

 Section 45.
-Further Processing following the Non-observance of the Time Limits
+Continued Processing Following the Non-Observance of Terms

-- (1) The applicant who has not observed the time limits specified in this Law in relation to the activities in the Patent Office may request a further processing. - (2) The request regarding the further processing shall be filed not later than two months following the notification of the Patent Office regarding the non-observance of the time limits or the notification regarding the loss of the right has been received, if the activities provided for in the non-observed time limit have been carried out and the State fee for the further processing has been paid.
-If the activities provided for have not been carried out or the State fee for the further processing has not been paid, it shall be considered that the request has been withdrawn. - (3) If the request regarding the further processing is satisfied, the non-observance of the time limit shall not have any legal consequences. - (4) The further processing may not be requested if the time limit referred to in Paragraph two of this Section, the time limit for the filing of an appeal and oppositions, the time limit for the annual payment of the State fee, the time limit until which the translation of the European patent claims in Latvian is to be filed have not been observed or if a request regarding the reestablishment of the right or regarding the change or addition of a priority, or regarding the reestablishment of the priority right has been filed.
+(1) The applicant who has not observed the time limits specified in this Law in relation to the activities in the Patent Office may request a further processing.

+(2) The request regarding the further processing shall be filed not later than two months following the notification of the Patent Office regarding the non-observance of the time limits or the notification regarding the loss of the right has been notified, if the activities provided for in the non-observed time limit have been carried out and the fee for the further processing has been paid.
+If the activities provided for have not been executed or the fee for the further processing has not been paid, the request shall be considered to have been withdrawn.

+(3) If the request regarding the further processing is satisfied, the non-observance of the time limit shall not have any legal consequences.

+(4) The further processing may not be requested if the time limit referred to in Paragraph two of this Section, the time limit for the filing of an appeal and oppositions, the time limit for the annual payment of the fee, the time limit until which the translation of the European patent claims in Latvian is to be filed have not been observed or if a request regarding the reestablishment of the right or regarding the change or addition of a priority, or regarding the reestablishment of the priority right has been filed.

 Section 46.
-Reestablishment of the Right
+Reinstatement of Rights